 To select the color for the sample area of interest, click and drag pixels within an area to color in a region of sample with the appropriate palette choice [1].

+WIDE: Talent at computer, selecting items of interest, with monitor visible in frame

 SCREEN: To be provided by Authors: Pixel being clicked and dragged w/in area/region being colored

 Once the labelling of a frame is complete, export the overlaid layer as a separate image file, taking care that the base file name matches the original frame base file name but with a “c” appended to the end [1-TXT].